davidjurgens/crown/README.md

 # Why use CROWN?

-  * Significantly-expanded vocabulary that inlcudes many missing terms in WordNet --especially slang, idioms, and domain-specific terminology
+  * Significantly-expanded vocabulary that includes many missing terms in WordNet --especially slang, idioms, and domain-specific terminology
   * Seamless compatibility as a drop in replacement for WordNet
   * Regularly updated with new content